colindean/talks/eight_easy_steps/eight_easy_steps.md

    that enables you to neglect your own advancement.
 1. You will get more of a thrill of solving other peoples' problems, hating yourself for not addressing your own problems.
+1. You will say yes to everything and then burn out trying to fulfill obligations, only to realize that you cannot.

 --